Change Country

 Share This

-Typically owned and operated by one or two founding principals, A&E firms eventually reach a point where their leaders must consider succession planning as they approach retirement.
-Employee Stock Ownership Plans (ESOPs) can help facilitate succession planning while offering special advantages for owners and employees of architecture and engineering firms, including significant tax benefits.
+Typically built and led by a small number of founding principals, most privately owned Architecture & Engineering firms eventually reach a point where their leaders need to think about succession planning.
+This could be triggered by routine retirement strategy, merger and acquisition activity, or any number of personal reasons.
+Employee Stock Ownership Plans (ESOPs) can help facilitate succession planning while offering special advantages for owners and employees of architecture and engineering firms, including significant tax incentives.
 Learn more about the benefits of an ESOP and discover why you should consider one for your A&E firm.

 What is an ESOP?